sungly/joyfix/README.md

 ## Joyfix

-NOTE: To run this project locally, you will need to have node installed on your local machine.
+NOTE: To run this project locally, you will need to have node installed on your local machine. - Node download: https://nodejs.org/en/download/

 or visit: https://joyfix.herokuapp.com for the live version.

-For optimal experience, visit the website on a computer full screen :D
+For optimal experience, visit the website on recent chrome browser will screen :D

+### To run the project locally

+    - open terminal and go to this project directory
+    - run `npm install` to install project dependencies
+    - run `npm start` to start the project on localhost:3000

 ### 3rd-party libraries: